Click this link to check out the G62 LoRaWAN on the Digital Matter Website.

 - A read-only DevEUI - a 16 digit code uniquely identifying the G62 (printed on the label)

-- A configurable AppKey - a 32 digit code that authenticates the G62 to the website and network server
+- A configurable AppKey (1.1) - a 32 digit code that authenticates the G62 to the application server

-- Each G62 is provisioned with a random default AppKey
+- Each G62 is provisioned with a random default NwkKey and AppKey (1.1)

 - Other regions don't need the channel mask, as all their networks use the same OTAA frequencies

 Once the region has been configured, the G62 will attempt to join local networks by transmitting join requests.
-Any network that hears the join requests and has knowledge of the G62's DevEUI, AppEUI and AppKey, will allow the G62 to join the network and transmit data.
+Any network that hears the join requests and has knowledge of the G62's DevEUI, JoinEUI and keys, will allow the G62 to join the network and transmit data.

-Once joined, the G62 repeats the OTAA process once a fortnight by default.
+The G62 rejoins the network once every two weeks by default.
 This renegotiates encryption keys for enhanced security, and ensures continued operation in the event of a network losing the keys (for instance, if the device is mistakenly deleted).

 How The G62 Connects (ABP)

 The G62 can also be configured to connect using Activation By Personalization.
-When using ABP, each G62 must be configured with three additional numbers:
+When using ABP, each G62 must be configured with some additional numbers:

 - A configurable DevAddr - an 8 digit code identifying the G62 to the network